Executives, leaders and organizations need to stop using some four-letter words ASAP.

 The philia and agape versions of the word love are the ones I'd like to see a lot more of in business -- as in, love for the work your employees do, love for the loyalty of your customers, love for the dedication of a good boss or for the investor who had faith in what you are doing.
 Charity without the quid pro quo.

-Transform your organization
+Transform your organization with positive four-letter words

 You'll be amazed at how positive language can transform workplace culture.